 They're a perfect way to use up overripe bananas too.

-It's best to use really ripe bananas for baking because your cookies, breads and muffins will turn out sweeter, moister and better tasting.)
+It's best to use really ripe bananas for baking because your banana cookies, banana breads and banana muffins will turn out sweeter, moister and better tasting.

-If you like banana bread, but are looking for something a little different you will love these oatmeal banana cookies.
-Or if you prefer, here’s low fat gluten free vegan healthy banana cookies recipe for you.
+If you like banana bread, but are looking for something a little different, you will love these low-fat oatmeal banana cookies.

 This cookie dough needs to chill at least 10 minutes and up to 6 hours to let the dough firm up before baking.

 The recipe specifies old-fashioned oats, which will produce the chewiest cookie.
 You can substitute quick-cooking oats, but your cookies will be less chewy.
-Just be sure not to use quick cooking oats!

 Because these cookies are low in fat, they are not going to spread out much (or at all) when you bake them.

-- 1½ cups all-purpose flour
+- 1-½ cups all-purpose flour

 - 1 teaspoon baking soda

 - ¼ cup (½ stick) butter, melted and cooled slightly